3.5 KiB

 Getting Started

-2. Open https://localhost in your favorite web browser and accept the auto-generated TLS certificate
+https://localhostin your favorite web browser and accept the auto-generated TLS certificate - Enjoy!

 Selecting a Specific Symfony Version